NVIDIA/apex/docs/source/index.rst

 APEx (A PyTorch Extension)
 ===================================

-This is a repo is designed to hold PyTorch modules and utilities that are under active development and experimental.
+This is a repo designed to hold PyTorch modules and utilities that are under active development and experimental.
 This repo is not designed as a long term solution or a production solution.
 Things placed in here are intended to be eventually moved to upstream PyTorch.

 A major focus of this extension is the training of neural networks using 16-bit precision floating point math, which offers significant performance benefits on latest NVIDIA GPU architectures.
 The reduced dynamic range of half precision, however, is more vulnerable to numerical overflow/underflow.